 The billing demand shall be customer’s highest 15-minute demand in kW incurred during the month for which the bill is rendered.
 For multiple meter customers the highest co-incident 15 minute demand will be used.

 Demand is the total amount of electricity being used at any one time.
 Demand varies from hour to hour and day to day.
 This usage, which is expressed in kilowatts (not kilowatt-hours), is called demand.
-For all commercial customers, demand is monitored over a 15-minute period.
+For all industrial customers, demand is monitored over a 15-minute period.
 The customer is charged for the highest 15-minute average recorded on the demand meter.
 After the meter is read each month, demand is reset to zero and the meter starts the recording of demand usage for the new billing period.
 Demand is calculated by taking the highest recorded demand value, multiplied by the meter-multiplier in some cases, multiplied by the current monthly demand charge for that billing period.

 Disconnection for Non-Payment